Netflix's '13 Reasons' Twist Has Everyone Obsessed With a Dude Named Jeff

 Via flashback, we see TV Hannah try to confess her involvement in Jeff's death to Clay.
-He erupts and shuts her down, upset that she tries to make his friend's death about her.
+He shuts her down, upset that she tries to make his friend's death about her.
 Adding the toxic guilt to the dozen other mishaps that have already rocked her life, Hannah seriously considers suicide for the first time, saying her situation "was starting to be more than I could live with."

 For multiple reasons.
 Jeff's death feels heavier in the adaptation -- for Hannah, Clay, and viewers -- because everyone's more invested in him.
 He's no longer a random, nameless student.
 He's Clay's friend, the catalyst who sets TV Clay and Hannah in motion.
 In fact, multiple Clay-Hannah moments -- their first dance and kiss, in particular -- don't exist without his encouragement. ("The only time you and I actually ever get to hang out is because of Jeff?"
 Hannah points out.)